Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Experiment

-To evaluate the contributions and robustness of the criticality-based regeneration mechanism, we conduct performance analysis in Figure \ref{regeneration} using different metrics at different regeneration ratio $r$.
-The regeneration metrics under evaluation include criticality, grad, random, and GraNet \cite{liu2021sparse}.
-Criticality refers to the method based on criticality, Grad employs parameter gradients at the current iteration, Random adopts random ranking, and GraNet represents the GraNet regeneration strategy.
-The two dashed lines represent the performance of the dense model and $r=0$ case (GMP) respectively.
-We observe that all methods exhibited relatively stable performance within the ratio range of 0.1 to 0.6.
-Criticality, Grad, and Random methods outperform the accuracy when $r=0$, indicative of their robustness over the wide range of regeneration proportions.
-In particular, criticality-based regeneration consistently outperforms the Grad and Random regeneration across all ratio settings, even surpassing the performance of the dense model within the 0.1-0.6 proportion range.
-This highlights the superiority of our method.
-GraNet exhibits distinct performance dynamics compared to other methods.
-We attribute this behavior to GraNet's implementation, which employs cosine decay for the regeneration ratio, gradually diminishing its impact as training progresses.
+To evaluate the robustness of the criticality-based regeneration, we conduct performance analysis in Fig. \ref{rr} using different metrics with different regeneration ratios $r$.
+The two dashed lines represent the dense model and baseline performance, respectively.
+We observe that the criticality-based method exhibits stable performance within the ratio range from 0.1 to 0.6 and higher accuracy than the baseline and other methods, indicative of the robustness over the wide range of $r$.
+GraNet exhibits different performance dynamics compared to other methods.
+We attribute this to the cosine decay of the regeneration ratio, gradually decreasing the impact of GMP as training progresses.